New York Nanny Nosipho Nxumalo Caught On Camera Burning 2-Year-Old With Curling Iron [Video]

 — TRENDING NYC (@TRENDINGNYC_) January 14, 2017

-Nxumalo was arrested for the alleged assault on the toddler and charged with two counts of second-degree assault, fourth-degree criminal possession of a weapon and endangering the welfare of a child.
+Nxumalo was arrested for the alleged assault on the toddler and charged with two counts of second-degree assault, fourth-degree criminal possession of a weapon, and endangering the welfare of a child.
 The arrest took place late Thursday night, and police claim that the nanny was taken into custody “without incident.”

 As NBC 4 New York reports, nanny Nosipho Nxumalo apparently admitted to deliberately burning the 2-year-old victim.
 Court documents indicate that she was trying to “discipline” the toddler because he wouldn’t listen.